benschw/benschw.github.io/_drafts/spring-boot-actuator.markdown

 	}

 - `fooResponse` shows the output from the `foo` service, which reports back its hostname
-- `selectedAddress` shows what the consul LoadBalancer gave us back when we asked for an address
+- `selectedAddress` shows what the consul LoadBalancer gave us back when we asked for an address in `demo`

 Our demo app uses the LoadBalancer library to look up the `SRV` addresses from the Consul DNS server (supplied by the local consul agent.)
 It then selects one based on our strategy (round robin by default.)
 Finally it forms the address (`A` record plus port) to complete its request (this address is also resolved through the Consul DNS server.)